limzk1994/addressbook-level2/doc/UserGuide.md

   Views all details of the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`
-Clears all entries from the address book.<br>
+Clears all entries from the address book and list deleted entries.<br>
 Format: `clear`

 #### Exiting the program : `exit`